Methods of Social Empirical Research

 To identify the dynamics of individual-level social processes, longitudinal data of national household panel surveys in addition to retrospective life history studies are employed particularly at the micro-level.
 Methodologically, advanced techniques of event history analysis, panel data analysis and modern causal analysis (based on the potential outcomes framework and directed acyclic graphs) are therefore applied.
 Multi-level analysis is used in order to then determine the influence of the macro-context on the behaviors of individuals.
 Furthermore, within the framework of qualitative empirical social research, we deal with survey and analysis methods, which are mainly characterized by a retrospective/biographical and longitudinal approach.

-The chairholder Prof. Dr. Michael Gebel has received a 1.4 Million Euro European Research Council (ERC) Starting Grant for the project "The socio-economic consequences of temporary employment: A comparative panel data analysis" (SECCOPA) for a 5-year period (1 April 2018 - 31 March 2023).
-Moreover, Prof. Dr. Michael Gebel coordinates the TEW-CCA project, which is funded with 402,000 Euro by VolkswagenStiftung and which involves 20 researchers from 5 countries.
-He is also scientific co-head of pillar 5 ‘Returns to education in the life course’ of the National Education Panel Study (NEPS) at the Leibniz-Institute for Educational Trajectories (LIfBi).
+The chairholder has received a 1.4 Mio Euro European Research Council (ERC) Starting Grant for the project "The socio-economic consequences of temporary employment: A comparative panel data analysis" (SECCOPA) (2018-23).
+In addition, he is MC-Member and Co-Leader of the Working Group 1 “Disadvantages in youth employment” of the EU-Horizon2020 COST Action CA17114 YOUNG-IN (2018-22).
+He is also scientific co-head of pillar 5 ‘Returns to education in the life course’ of the National Education Panel Study (NEPS) (since 2015) and Research Affiliate (since 2019) at the Leibniz-Institute for Educational Trajectories (LIfBi).
 In November 2018 Prof. Dr. Michael Gebel became member of the "Young Elite" - "Top40 under 40" in the category Society and Science in Germany.

 Our teaching philosophy endeavors to create a positive learning environment which cultivates an individual, self-governed, and active learning process which empowers students with the opportunity to independently develop through active engagement.
 Methodological courses emphasize the links between theory and empirical applications.
 By practicing acquired skills using self-obtained data collections and applied computer-based data analyses, with regard to specific sociological research questions, students can realize the utility of methodological training.